pearu/f2py/doc/fparser2.rst

 support this, fparser has been extended to recognise `include` statements as part of the parse tree.
-If a particular `include` file is not found then the associated `include` statement will be parsed like a standard Fortran statements.
+If a particular `include` file is not found then the associated `include` statement will be parsed like a standard Fortran statement.
 If we again consider the simple example from earlier::

   program x